 Just to make things even murkier, the central square of capital city Tbilisi, has a monument called the Freedom monument.
 But it’s also called the St. George Statue.

 Georgia, the country name, comes on the old Persian name for the country, gurğ.
 When you consider the size and influence of Persia (modern day Iran), it’s no wonder that the tiny nation of Sakartvelo ended up with an Anglicised version of a Persian word.
 Many Iranian elements exist in the Georgian language.

 Unique language & alphabet

-The Georgian language uses a unique alphabet and script.
+Ancient Georgian uses a unique alphabet and script.
 The alphabet is phonetic, contains 33 letters.
 The oldest Georgian script, Asomtavruli is also known as Mrgvlovani, which literally means “rounded”.
 It’s easy to see why.
 The curly letters with stems are often said to represent vines, the base of viticulture which is deeply ingrained in Georgian culture.

 Georgian script, also known as Mrgvlovani, literally means “rounded”.

 No, not the lightly burned bread that goes well with butter or jam, rather the kind of toast given at an event.
 And in Georgia, eating or drinking are considered events.
 In gatherings, public events, and family mealtimes, a toast is followed by a drink (wine or chacha).
 There are apparently over 100 types of toast and a Tamada is the person at the table assigned the role of the toastmaster.